A Walk Through the Bergen Fortress

 The union with Denmark meant that Bergen ceased to need a permanent royal residence.
 However, the estate at Holmen remained a political-administrative centre.
 This is where the ‘captain of the royal palace’, or the governor, the King’s leading representative in Western Norway, had his headquarters.

-Renovations & Restoration
+Renovations & Reformation

 King Christian II’s governor, Jørgen Hanssøn (1514-1523) put the royal palace in order again.
 He developed the estate into an administrative centre, with warehousing for the King’s income, and a military strongpoint.
 His comprehensive reconstruction gave the complex the name it has had ever since: Bergenhus. -hus at the time signified ‘fortified castle’.
 The castle received its Renaissance facade when governor Erik Rosenkrantz (1560-68) had the medieval ‘keep by the sea’ converted into a residential tower.